GarveyJLi/cse15l-lab-reports/lab1.md

 4. Trying some commands!

 **Finding your CSE15L account(and resetting your password)**
-1. Go to https://sdacs.ucsd.edu/~icc/index.php and look up your account using your username (email addresd minus the @ucsd.edu) and PID (AXXXXXXXX).
+1. Go to [https://sdacs.ucsd.edu/~icc/index.php](https://sdacs.ucsd.edu/~icc/index.php) and look up your account using your username (email address minus the @ucsd.edu) and PID (AXXXXXXXX).
 If you don't know your username, you can also use your last name in the 2nd entry for account lookup.

 ![Image](account_lookup.PNG)